 that have been publicly presented.

-Production, achieving a grade of “B” or higher; or at least 2 years of
+achieving a grade of “B” or higher; or at least

 iv.
-Have competed at least one course each in:
+Have completed at least one course each in:

 • Anatomy for Dance; Kinesiology; or Biomechanics.